-Election to any of the above-named five officer positions requires a Commissioner to devote at minimum 2 more hours a week to work on the Youth Commission on top of the 15 hour per month commitment required of all other commissioners, except for the position of Chair, who shall be required to devote at minimum 3 more hours;
+- Election to any of the above-named five officer positions requires a Commissioner to devote at minimum 2 more hours a week to work on the Youth Commission on top of the 15 hour per month commitment required of all other commissioners, except for the position of Chair, who shall be required to devote at minimum 3 more hours: - In order for Executive Officers to be accountable to the entire Commission, the Executive Committee shall prepare a brief report of its activities to be shared at each regular Commission meeting.
+Commissioners are encouraged to ask questions and refer to these Bylaws in order to keep officers accountable for their work;

-- In order for Executive Officers to be accountable to the entire Commission, the Executive Committee shall prepare a brief report of its activities to be shared at each regular Commission meeting.
-Commissioners are encouraged to ask questions and refer to these Bylaws in order to keep officers accountable for their work; - 3.
-Any Executive Officer may be removed from any position at any full Commission meeting by a supermajority vote of the Commission, provided that the item has been duly noticed.
-However, if an Executive Officer has an approved leave of absence, the full Commission may elect an interim Commissioner to serve in their role until the leave of absence is over and the officer returns; - 4.
+- 3. Any Executive Officer may be removed from any position at any full Commission meeting by a supermajority vote of the Commission, provided that the item has been duly noticed. - 4.
 No Commissioner shall serve in more than one Executive Officer position at a time, and no executive officer can simultaneously hold a role as a chair of an issue-based committee.